mohrndorf/revision-config-remzi/README.md

 The edit rule `ReplaceWithInvertedInheritance` is created manually, which implements the edit step as described in Scenario 2.
 This edit rule is an adaption of the generated edit rule `RelocationInheritance` that moves a generalization between two classes.

+The `Henshin` graph transformation diagrams of the generated edit rules that are relevant to the scenarios can be found in the corresponding scenario folders.

 ## Scenario 1: The name of an attribute in a class must be unique.

 The constraint `UniqueAttributeName` compares the names of all attributes in a class.